-A request for a holder encryption certificate can be made for:
+A request for a certificate holder (authentication or signature) can be made for:

 - An Internal agent or contractor of Banque de France: in this case, the certificate request is initiated by the future holder. - An external person of Banque de France: in this case, a certificate request can only be sent to the RA by a Certification Agent with the prior consent of the future holder.